therkildsen-lab/user-guide/faq.md

 `/programs/rstudio_server/rstudio_start`

-2. From a brower on your laptop/desktop computer, go to
+2. From a browser on your laptop/desktop computer, go to

 http://cbsunt246.biohpc.cornell.edu:8015